Benifex

 Decreasing u-turns by 85% with an AI global search capability

-The goal was to enhance employee engagement and content discoverability, something that could be validated by an increase in traffic to article and space pages.
+The goal was to enhance user engagement and content discoverability across a suite of employee benefits products.
+This could be validated by an increase in traffic to article and space pages as well as session times.

 My role